- How is breast cancer treated?

 Because these drugs can lead to heart problems, heart function is watched closely during treatment with tests such as echocardiograms or MUGA scans.

 Other online guides, such as www.adjuvantonline.com, are designed to be used by health care professionals.
-This website provides information about your risk of the cancer returning within the next 10 years and what benefits you might expect from hormone therapy and/or chemotherapy.
+This website has information about your risk of the cancer returning within the next 10 years and what benefits you might expect from hormone therapy and/or chemotherapy.
 You may want to ask your doctor if he or she uses this site.

 - When the breast tumor is causing an open wound in the breast (or chest)

-- To prevent bone fractures
+- To help prevent bone fractures

 - When an area of cancer spread is pressing on the spinal cord